openharmony/docs/en/application-dev/reference/apis/js-apis-geoLocationManager.md

 flushCachedGnssLocations(callback: AsyncCallback&lt;void&gt;): void;

 Obtains all cached GNSS locations and clears the GNSS cache queue.
+This API is supported only by certain GNSS chip models.
+If the required chip model is not available, error code 801 (Capability not supported) will be reported.

 **Permission required**: ohos.permission.APPROXIMATELY_LOCATION